Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/investigator.md

 # Evasion
 Starting at 7th level, when you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

+#
+Starting at 13th level,you have advantage on Intelligence (Investigation) checks you make as part of the [[Search]] action in combat.